 But though John had seen the anointed one and heard of his wonderful works, he, like Moses, did not enter into the Kingdom during his lifetime.
 This is the meaning of the puzzling words of Jesus: “History has not known a man born of woman greater than John the Baptizer.
 Yet the least born into the kingdom of God is greater than he” (Matthew 11:11).

-John only caught a glimpse of the first light before sunrise.
-For the dawn from on high would not break upon the world until Easter morning.
+John only caught a glimpse of the first glimmer of light before sunrise.
+For the dawn from on high would not fully break upon the world until Easter morning.
 The birth of Jesus, his teaching and even his miracles were but a preparation for the Kingdom of God, for the righteousness, peace, love, and joy that could only have been made possible by the Messiah’s death, resurrection, and sending of the Spirit.

 Who is greater than John?
-The little baby who is incapable of doing very much at all, but who through the saving waters of baptism, is born into the Kingdom of God (Jn 3:5).
+The little baby who is incapable of doing very much at all, but who through the saving waters of baptism, is born into the Kingdom of God (John 3:5).
 This baby is born not of woman, like John, but of water and the Holy Spirit.
 The greatness of this baby is a pure gift of God’s grace, the gift of being an adopted child of God and temple of the Holy Spirit.

 It is good to pause a moment and think about the difference made by Christ’s first coming.
 Old Covenant vs. New.
 Works vs. Grace.
 Written law vs. the law of the Spirit.
 Liberation from Pharaoh vs. liberation from Satan.
 An eye for an eye vs. the Sermon on the Mount.